MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template.md

 - **Clinical data used for segmentation and triage**: Leverage patient population's historical clinical data to perform automated segmentation of high-risk patients.

-- **Customer-branded Patient Portal and Self-Assessment tools**: The Healthbot COVID-19 Template infused into the portal serves as an intermediary, to automate high-level triage and stratification to determine if a patient is deemed high-risk and should be transferred to the call center agent for test scheduling.
+- **Customer-branded Patient Portal and Self-Assessment tools**: The Healthbot COVID-19 Template infused into the portal serves as an intermediary, to automate high-level triage and determine if a patient should be transferred to the call center agent for test scheduling.

 - **Omnichannel tools for call center agents**: Leverage Omnichannel for Customer Service capabilities to provide next steps to high-risk patients, such as viewing previous clinical information, sending knowledge base articles, and booking screening appointments.